-If it has been a while since you visited the dentist or you are very nervous please don’t worry as you are not the first.
-We are more concerned with getting your dental care back on track, rather than what has happened in the past.
-It’s important for you to know that at MK Smiles we are known for treating very anxious and nervous patients and rebuilding their confidence.
+If it has been a while since you visited the dentist or you are very nervous, please don’t worry; you are not the first.
+We are more concerned with getting your dental care back on track rather than what has happened in the past.
+You need to know that we are known for treating very anxious and nervous patients and rebuilding their confidence at MK Smiles.

-For any anxious or nervous patients, take your time, bring someone along if need be.
+For anxious or nervous patients, take your time and bring someone along if needed.
 The initial patient consultation is designed to give you time to get comfortable with us as a practice and get to know your dentist and their dental nurse.

 Give us a try and come and meet our friendly team by calling us on 01908348100

 We can help nervous and anxious patients with sedation

 Being ‘afraid of the dentist’ means different things to different people; we know some people have had bad experiences.